-On a global level, companies find themselves at a point of inflexion.
-The fourth industrial revolution is, perhaps, the biggest of all revolutions when it comes to the professional world.
-Technological development and the emergence of new business models are bringing about, and will continue to bring about, changes of such magnitude that they will force us to rethink the relationship between companies and society from an ethical point of view.
-This new era has a great emancipatory power “but only if we can find the right language and the right policies for everyone”.
+On a global level, companies find themselves at an inflexion point.
+The fourth industrial revolution is, perhaps, the biggest revolution of all when it comes to the professional world.
+Technological development and the emergence of new business models are bringing about, and will continue to bring about, changes of such a magnitude that they have forced us to rethink the relationship between companies and society from an ethical point of view.
+This new era has great emancipatory power, but only if we can find the right language and policies for everyone.

-Although the general belief is that the industrial revolution will mean a diminishing importance of people in favor of automation and robotization, an analysis that looks to the past, present and future clarifies two things: that work is one of the essential pillars of our lives and that people–talent–play a fundamental role in organizations.
+Although the general belief is that the industrial revolution will mean diminishing importance of people in favor of automation and robotization, an analysis that looks to the past, present and future clarifies two things: that work is one of the essential pillars of our lives, and that people, a.k.a. talent, play a fundamental role in organizations.

-However the future turns out, people will be necessary and, however the robots might feel about it, the only way to attract abd retain human talent will be a strong social and human side of companies.
+However the future turns out, people will be necessary, and however robots might feel about it, the only way to attract and retain human talent will be through a strong social and human side of companies.

 “The world will always need human brilliance, human ingenuity and human skills”.
 Brad Keywell, Co-founder and CEO, Uptake.